dawid-dahl-umain/aaid-collaboration/docs/aaid-collaboration.md

 1. **Principle 1: Technology Agnosticism** - Operate at workflow level, not tool level
 2. **Principle 2: Developer Mindset** - Engaged comprehension and incremental progress
 3. **Principle 3: Standing on Giants' Shoulders** - Build on proven methodologies, not AI novelty
-4. **Principle 4: Optimizing for the Future** - Design for conversation-speed human orchestration
+4. **Principle 4: The Future We're Building Towards** - Design for conversation-speed human orchestration

 Meet the structural rules → It _is_ an `AAID` workflow ✅
 Break the structural rules → It's something else ❌